lingsoft/smegram-elg/README.md

 - smegramrelease : Spelling and grammar error
 - smegram : Spelling and grammar error with a after-speller-disambiguator

 The value of property content should be in range [2:4095] characters in length.
 The number 4095 was selected based on empirical experiments on the maximum sentence length the pipeline can handle.
+In addition, the content should not contain any extra whitespaces or control characters or newlines since this can cause unexpected offset mismatches.
+In that case, ELG Failure response will be returned.

 #### RESPONSE